lmfit/uncertainties/doc/index.rst

 Whatever the complexity of the calculation, this package returns the result with its uncertainty as predicted by linear `error propagation theory`_.
-In particular, it handles **correlations** between variables, which sets this it apart from most existing error propagation codes.
+In particular, it handles **correlations** between variables, which sets it apart from many existing error propagation codes.

 Calculations involving numbers with uncertainties are made **very simple** thanks to this package.
 In fact, it automatically calculates